 Schedule a move-in time with your host and start prepping to move your things.
 That’s it!

-Clean the boat
+Clean the vehicle

-Use a boat cover
+Use a car cover

 Search the world’s largest vehicle and self storage marketplace for the cheapest, closest and safest car storage, RV storage, boat storage and trailer storage.

 On average, the monthly cost of storing a car in a standard 10'x20' unit can range from $50 to $200 or more, depending on the location, amenities, and size.
 You can often find cheap car storage with outdoor or covered parking spaces.